The Effects of Carisoprodol Use

 Carisoprodol Effects question 5

 Carisoprodol dependence comes with a number of physical risks.
-Carisoprodol users that have become dependent on the drug often have a greater tolerance to its effects.
+Users that have become dependent or reliant on the drug often have a greater tolerance to its effects.
 So in order to get the same "high," tolerant users must take higher doses of carisoprodol, which is dangerous.

 If an individual is suspected of becoming addicted to carisoprodol or one of the drugs it is commonly used with, the potential health risks are too great to ignore.
 Plans should be made for that person to: